Perl Packaging Guidelines

 URL Tag

 For CPAN-based packages, the URL tag should use a non-versioned metacpan.org URL.
-For example, when you package the Net::XMPP module, the URL should be:

 URL: https://metacpan.org/release/Net-XMPP